Built-in tools¶

 - Important notes or urgency

 This is intentionally simple.
-The assistant already has access to the conversation context, so the email prompt should focus on output quality, not on re-explaining the full call flow.
+The assistant already has access to the conversation context, collected facts, and optional email note.
+The email prompt should focus on output quality, not on re-explaining the full call flow.

 The most important field: Execution Description¶

-The handbook is right about this: the execution description is the control point.
+The execution description is the control point.
 It tells the model when the tool is allowed to run.

 For the callback assistant, use logic like this: